micouy/TextUrea/README.md

 ## Usage

+On macOS: After lauching the app, right click on its icon in the Dock, go to *Options*, then *Assign To: All Desktops*.
+Press `Cmd+C` while in TextUrea to hide it. **Note that this will overwrite your Clipboard.**

 1. Copy any text to clipboard.
 2. Press `` Cmd+Shift+` `` or `` Ctrl+Shift+` `` to focus TextUrea window and paste clipboard's content.
 The previous content in TextUrea will be overwritten.
 3. Edit the text.